frarees/typometer/README.md

-# Typometer README
+# Typometer

 Typometer is a tool to measure and analyze visual latency of text / code editors.

 Editor latency is delay between an input event and a corresponding screen update, in particular case – delay between keystroke and character appearance.
 While there are many kinds of delays (caret movement, line editing, etc.), typing latency is a major predictor of editor usability.

-Check my article [Typing with pleasure](https://pavelfatin.com/typing-with-pleasure) to learn more about editor latency and its effects on typing performance.
+Check [Typing with pleasure](https://pavelfatin.com/typing-with-pleasure) to learn more about editor latency and its effects on typing performance.

 ## Download